Pedro Santana Lopes: Alliance (2018–2021)

-Independent politician and return to Figueira da Foz
+Return to Figueira da Foz

 After Santana's announcement that he was leaving Alliance leadership, rumours started circulating that he could be preparing a return to the Social Democratic Party.
 In October 2020, at least one media outlet reported that its leader, Rui Rio, wanted Santana Lopes to be the party candidate for mayor of Sintra; in March 2021, it was reported that he had declined to be the party candidate for mayor of Torres Vedras.
 His return to the Social Democratic Party was ruled out when it became known, in late March 2021, that he was seeking to create a citizen's group in order to run for mayor of Figueira da Foz, a position he held between 1998 and 2001.
 His candidacy, leading a list called Figueira The First (Figueira a Primeira), was confirmed in May and generated significant interest, with opinion polls giving him real chances of winning.
 The candidate of the Social Democratic Party, Pedro Machado, launched on 10 August a legal action to invalidate Santana's candidacy due to alleged irregularities in its submission, which was rejected by the local court three days later.

 Figueira a Primeira would effectively become the winner, obtaining 40,39% and four councillors, against 38,39% for the Socialist Party, also with four councillors.
 The Social Democratic Party scored 10,83%, electing only one councillor.
 Under Portuguese law, the top candidate of the most voted list automatically becomes the mayor, but Santana will have to negotiate with other political groups in order to implement his agenda, since he didn't won a majority.
 He nevertheless considered the result "an extraordinary accomplishment".

 Santana Lopes took office as mayor of Figueira da Foz on 17 October 2021.
 On his inauguration speech, he announced to have reached a deal with the University of Coimbra to build a campus on Figueira da Foz, dedicated to marine economy and sciences.
 The campus opened on 20 December 2022.

 On 20 April 2023, and without explicitly assuming a candidacy, Santana Lopes entertained the possibility of being a candidate for President of Portugal on the next election, saying that he saw no one better qualified than himself.
 However, he placed himself definitely out of the race on 19 October 2023, few days after the outbreak of the Gaza war, citing the current state of world affairs as the main reason.

 On 21 January 2024, Pedro Santana Lopes attended a convention of the Democratic Alliance, a coalition led by the Social Democratic Party in order to contest the 2024 legislative election.
 He made a speech praising Luís Montenegro, who reportedly felt moved while listening it.

-Since Santana formally remains an independent, his presence in the event again fuels speculation about his possible return to his former party.
+After much speculation, in June 2026, at the PSD's congress, Santana Lopes officially returned to the party, citing that he wouldn't apologize for leaving the party.